FAForever/server/README.md

 ##  Stream

-It is possible to send data directly as Stream to the server.
-The response is normally a JSON Packet.
+The stream API is deprecated, but currently the following message types are supported:

-* [deprecated] `PING`: response with a `PONG`
+* `PING`: response with a `PONG`
-* [deprecated] `PONG`: internal state changed to ponged
+* `PONG`: internal state changed to ponged
 * `FA_CLOSED`: internal cleanup of the player
 * `UPLOAD_MOD, login, session, zipmap, infos, size, fileDaatas`: Upload a mod
 * `UPLOAD_MAP, login, session, zipmap, infos, size, fileDatas`: Upload a map